Facebook oversight board to announce decision on Trump ban on May 5

+United StatesFacebook oversight board to announce decision on Trump ban on May 5

-(Reuters) -Facebook Inc’s independent oversight board tweeted on Monday it would announce a decision May 5 on whether to uphold former U.S. President Donald Trump’s indefinite suspension from the social media platform and Instagram.
+Facebook Inc's (FB.O) independent oversight board tweeted on Monday it would announce a decision May 5 on whether to uphold former U.S. President Donald Trump's indefinite suspension from the social media platform and Instagram.

 The board had said then that the Trump case received over 9,000 comments, more than any other case.